 Every bedroom and sleeping area in a dwelling, including a single-family detached dwelling or dwelling unit within a multifamily dwelling or mixed-use multiunit building, and every guest room in a motel, hotel, bed-and breakfast, or other similar provider of temporary accommodations shall be provided with an approved smoke detector that is hard-wired into the building's electrical system and provided with battery back-up as per applicable fire and building codes, and installed in accordance with manufacturer's recommendations.
 When activated, the detector shall emit an audible alarm.
 The smoke detectors shall be tested in accordance with and meet the requirements of Underwriters Laboratories #217, Single and Multiple Smoke Detectors.
 Should Carbon Monoxide Detectors be included?

-185-25.
-RB-1 Resort Business District.

-F. Permitted signs: all signs permitted by § 185-29, but limited in area to seven square feet, and signs permitted within the RR District by § 185-31.
+185-24 RR Resort Residential DistrictF.
+Permitted signs: all signs permitted by § 185-29, but limited in area to seven square feet, and signs permitted within the RR District by § 185-31.

 G. Height, area and bulk requirements.
 See Table 2, Bulk Zoning Standards in All Districts.6